 Cycling technology has developed significantly over the years, with a vast range of advanced cycling gadgets frequently entering the market.
 There was once a time where cycle tech gadgets such as power meters were much less accessible and geared more towards professionals.
-However, with much more affordable options now available, everyday cycling enthusiasts have the ability to train like a pro.
+However, with much more affordable options now available, everyday cycling enthusiasts can train like the pros.

 Many of us love to keep up with the latest tech trends and, with cycling technology, there are always exciting new developments hitting the market.
 By pairing your GPS cycle computer with external sensors, such as power meters, heart rate monitors, and cadence sensors, you can access in-depth ride data at your fingertips.
 This data can allow you to shape and personalise your training cycles, show off your efforts on social media or even compare yourself to the pros!

-Take a look as we break down various cycling gadgets and how the data can be used to help you become a better cyclist.
+We’re breaking down the different types of cycling gadgets available, and how the data can be used to help you become a better cyclist.

 Best cycling gadgets